GuildCrafts/web-development-js/CONTRIBUTING.md

 ## Authoring Goals

 Goals are stored in our **goal library** as files in the [_goals/][goals] directory.
-To author a new goal for the library, you need to write a full goal with description, context, specs, quality rubric, etc.
+To author a new goal for the library, you need to write a full goal with description, context, specs, etc.

 In addition, goals may have a _scaffold repository_ with some starter code or other resources for projects to use.
 This makes it easy to start a new project from this goal: just fork the repo.
 As an example, take a look at the [Core Data Structures][core-data-structures] goal and its associated repo.